tdiesler/nessus-cardano/README.md

 ## Running a Block Producer Node

-A producer node is configured in the same way as a Relay node, except that it does not have a `CARDANO_PUBLIC_IP` and hence no topology updater job.
+A producer node is configured in the same way as a Relay node, except that it has some additional key/cert files configured and does not need to update its topology.
-Additionally, it needs to have its keys/certificates configured.

 ```
-# Setup the Producer topology
-# The Producer connects to the Relay (only)

-cat << EOF > cardano/config/mainnet-prod-topology.json
-{
-  "Producers": [
-    {
-      "addr": "myrelay.org",
-      "port": 3001,
-      "valency": 1
-    }
-  ]
-}
-EOF

-# Setup the config volume

-docker volume rm -f cardano-prod-config
-docker run --name=tmp -v cardano-prod-config:/var/cardano/config debian
-docker cp cardano/config/mainnet-prod-topology.json tmp:/var/cardano/config/mainnet-topology.json
-docker cp cardano/config/keys tmp:/var/cardano/config/keys
-docker run -it --rm -v cardano-prod-config:/var/cardano/config centos find /var/cardano/config -type f | sort
-docker rm -f tmp

-# Run the Producer node

 docker run --detach \
     --name=prod \
-    --hostname="prod" \
+    -p 3001:3001 \
     -e CARDANO_BLOCK_PRODUCER=true \
     -e CARDANO_TOPOLOGY="/var/cardano/config/mainnet-topology.json" \
     -e CARDANO_SHELLY_KES_KEY="/var/cardano/config/keys/pool/kes.skey" \